 - Maritime Resilience and the Human Element

-- Resilience of Maritime Systems
+- Resilience of the Maritime Supply Chain

-- Maritime Resilience and Cyber Security
+- Maritime Resilience and Cybersecurity

-- Resilience of Maritime Organizations
+- Energy Resilience in the Maritime Sector

 CIRI, the U.S. Coast Guard and the National Academy of Sciences immediately following MRS 2020 will host the Evergreen Program.